-Because sexual misconduct may constitute criminal activity, a complainant also has the option, should he or she so choose, of filing a report with campus or local police, for their own protection and that of the surrounding community.
-The institution may assist the complainant in reporting the situation to law enforcement officials.
+Because Sexual Misconduct may constitute criminal activity, a Complainant also has the option, should the Complainant so choose, of filing a report with campus or local police, for the Complainant's own protection and that of the surrounding community.
+The institution may assist the Complainant in reporting the situation to law enforcement officials.
+Filing a criminal report does not automatically constitute an institutional report.